Pathoschild/smapi-mod-dump/source/~NormanPCN/LongerFenceLife/README.md

 ### Config options

+On egame year is 112 days.

 - Wood Fence Life:
-Base life is approximately 1/2 year.
+Base life is approximately 1/2 year. ~56 days.
 A value of 2.0 will give a life of approximately 1 year.

 - Stone Fence Life:
-Base life is approximately 1 year.
+Base life is approximately 1 year. ~120 days.
-A value of 2.0 will give a life of approximately 2 years.
+A value of 2.0 will give a life of a approximately 2.1 years.

 - Iron Fence Life:
-Base life is approximately 2.25 years.
+Base life is approximately 2.25 years. ~250 days.
-A value of 1.3 will give a life of approximately 3 years.
+A value of 1.4 will give a life of approximately 3.1 years.

 - Hardwood Fence Life:
-Base life is approximately 5 years.
+Base life is approximately 5 years. ~560 days.

 - Gate Life:
-Base life is approximately 4 years.
+Base life is approximately 3.9 years. ~400 days.

 - Fence life keybind
 The mod can also display the health/life status of your fences.